Basic Feng Shui Tips for Your Home

 Our home is our sacred place, a place where we can unwind and feel a sense of calmness.
-However, what many don’t realise is that by simply placing things incorrectly can completely off balance your room.
+However, what many don’t realise is that by simply placing things incorrectly can completely off-balance your room.
 This is why getting your interior design spot-on is so important.
-A little knowledge of feng shui can come in handy.
+I’m sure you have heard the words Feng Shui being thrown around but what is Feng Shui?
+A little knowledge of it can come in handy.
 Let’s start at the beginning and talk about the meaning.
-Feng Shui are Chinese words that translate to:
+Feng Shui is a Chinese word that translates to: Feng – Wind and Shui – Water

 This is one of the fundamental ideas in Feng Shui which basically means facing certain objects towards the door.
-It doesn’t have to be directly, you can get creative with it, for example, using a mirror.
+It doesn’t have to be direct, you can get creative with it, for example, using a mirror.
 The main door to the room is where it is believed that positive energy enters.
-The most important object being:
+The most important object is:

 - Your Bed